SOLITARY ENACTMENT & CONTEMPLATIVE ART

 In the beginning, after many fits and starts, highlights and low points along my mental-health journey, there was a prayer:

-“Lord, give me something I am good at — something I will enjoy doing.”
+“Lord, give me something I can become good at — something I will enjoy doing.”

 Photography drew me out of my head and back into what was immediate — the intimacy of the present moment.